FAIRChemistry/chromatopy/README.md

 ## ℹ️ Overview

-`chromhandler` is a Python package that aims to streamline the data processing and analysis of time-course chromatographic reaction data.
+`chromhandler` (formerly `chromatopy`) is a Python package that aims to streamline the data processing and analysis of time-course chromatographic reaction data.
 It allows processing raw or pre-processed chromatographic data, enriching it with metadata such as reaction time, temperature, pH, and initial concentrations of reaction components.
 Finally, the peaks of interest can be aggregated, concentrations calculated, and the time-course data for each analyte transformed to EnzymeML data.

 `chromhandler` is designed to work seamlessly with [OpenChrom](https://lablicate.com/platform/openchrom), enabling batch processing of proprietary chromatographic data.
 After processing in OpenChrom and exporting to an open file format, the data can be further analyzed in Jupyter Notebooks using `chromhandler`.
 This allows for creating and applying calibration curves and generating EnzymeML files for subsequent data analysis.
 For some output formats, `chromhandler` provides a direct interface to read in data.
 For more information on the supported file formats and data preparation to use the `chromhandler` workflow, refer to the [data preparation](https://fairchemistry.github.io/chromhandler/supported_formats/#supported-formats) section.